davidson16807/tectonics.cpp/spike/grid/collignon/raster/vector_calculus.md

 Each vertex also has a region around it that's analogous to the puzzle piece, known as a "dual" in tectonics.cpp, since it is analogous to the dual of a graph in graph theory.
 The vertices of the dual are set to the midpoints of the faces that connect the original vertices.
-The duel of a vertex is a boundary, and as such it has its own surface normal.
+The duel of a vertex is a boundary of a 2d area, and as such it has its own surface normal.
 We want to find the divergence, which is a single floating point value that's positive when the vectors are pointing away from a region.
 To find this, we need to consider both the vertex itself and the vertices surrounding it.
-We take the difference in vectors across each neighboring pair of vertices then
+We take the difference in vectors across each neighboring pair of vertices then dot them with the surface normal of the boundary, that is, the duel. dividing by the area of the dual gives us the divergence.

 Imagine a vertex with several neighors surrounding it.
 The vertex is known as a "centroid".